ysBach/SNU_AOclass/Notebooks/00-0_Preface.md

 This preface contains some comments to explain ground philosophy while making the lecture notes and the reason for transforming from previous IRAF/IDL-based AO system to Python3-based system.

 [TOC]

+## A Note

+I was lucky to have opportunities to serve as a TA at the AO class at SNU for years.
+In 2016, I found the system in IRAF and IDL prevailing in astronomy will only hinder our development and lead our academic society to a future dependent to commercial companies; later I also noticed a possibility of legal issues*.
+IRAF is a large blackbox, which indeed does not work as it is described in the manual or we'd expect (from image combination and aperture photometry to the PyRAF problem**).
+People have been using it just because there was no alternative, and these hidden bugs do not give error much larger than our expected precision; but we've got to regret we didn't have systematic "testing modules" and just assumed it works correctly.

+I have tried my best to discard all pieces of IDL and most of IRAF, and replace all to python.
+These are the skeletons for photometry/polarimetry tools I developed for my observational research†.

+\* See 2.1.3 below.
+Also P01 in ppt mentions this.

+\*\* If you are using PyRAF (nothing but a IRAF wrapper in python), I urge you to check if it REALLY does the calculation you intended.
+Many times, it does not update the internal parameters.
+Worse, it does not raise any warning or error, and pretend as if it did everything correctly.
+I had to abandon all of my research outputs in 2016 after I found PyRAF does not even do aperture photometry correctly.
+(Many are confused, so a note: PyRAF is not astropy)

+† SNUO1Mpy; TRIPOLpy; NICpolpy; Bach, Ishiguro, Jin et al. 2019 (4179 Toutatis, JKAS); Takahashi+2020 (submitted); Pravec et al. (1999 KW4, in prep), Ishiguro, Bach, Jin et al. (2005 UD, in prep); Bach, Ishiguro et al. (Vesta and Ceres, in prep), Craig, McCully, Conseil, Bach (astropy Image-combination in ccdproc); Geem, Ishiguro et al. (1984QY1+, in prep); Heintz and Finbo ([PyReduc](https://keheintz.github.io/PyReduc/))